arnaudgallou/pakret/README.md

 Here’s the markdown output produced by the document above:

-    Maps were created using the ‘foo’ package version 1.0.0 (Fastandfurius, Clausus, and Lastopus 2020).
+    We used the ‘foo’ package version 1.0.0 (Fastandfurius, Clausus, and Lastopus 2020) to analyse the data.

-    We used the ‘blah’ function from the ‘bar’ package version 0.2.0 (Itisalapsus 2024) to compute X.

     ## References

     Fastandfurius, Caius, Numerius Clausus, and Marcus Lastopus.
 2020. *Foo:
     Alea Jacta Est*.

-    Itisalapsus, Julius.
-2024. *Bar: Tempus Edax Rerum*.

 Unhappy with the default templates? pakret lets you define your own: